Class of '22 - College Admissions FAQs

-Let's start with a key fact: Trust that colleges understand that this year is anything but a "normal" year in education!
+Let's start with a key fact: Although things may be returning to a semblance of normal, trust that colleges understand that your your high school years have been anything but "normal" years in education!

-College admissions is an evolving, shifting process this year as colleges try to adjust to all the changes created by COVID19 and accommodate high school students in new ways:
+College admissions is an evolving, shifting process as colleges try to adjust to all the changes created by COVID19 and accommodate high school students in new ways:

 - Testing: If a college says they are "test optional" this year, you have to take them at their word that they truly will not let this disadvantage you if you do not send scores.
 However, if your scores are very strong relative to your college it may still be to your advantage to submit.

-- Transcripts: ALL colleges have acknowledged that they understand that transcripts will look different for this class due to the pandemic.
+- Transcripts: ALL colleges have acknowledged that they understand that transcripts will look different for the Spring 2020 semester for all classes due to the pandemic.
 They are looking for context on transcripts and grades from the high school, and we will provide this on our school profile.

-- Resumes: If you were able to pursue activities in the spring or summer, great.
+- Resumes: If you were able to pursue normal activities throughout the pandemic, great.
 But colleges are aware that many students had activities interrupted or cancelled and their activity list may be less robust than usual.
+Just be honest and let the schools know what you have been doing with your time and how this has affected you.

 - Demonstrated interest: Some schools do not consider this, but many do.
 Although you can't make in person campus visits now, be sure to look on the college website for opportunities to do a virtual visit or other activities to show your interest.